200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-17-TheCaravan.md

 **********************************************************************************

 Whoever was most recently lost begins as Guide: draw once from each deck, and describe the landmark.
-Everyone narrates their travelerís vignette against that backdrop.
+Everyone narrates their traveler‚Äôs vignette against that backdrop.

 Lone travelers might part company, seizing a way home.
 That option starts with the Guide, thereafter passing clockwise.
-One traveler may decamp per landmark; consider it ìclaimedî.
+One traveler may decamp per landmark; consider it ‚Äúclaimed‚Äù.

 When moving on, a new Guide draws the next landmark.
 Travelers narrate vignettes, but ex-travelers now portray the desert, harsh and alien.

 If none continue, or the desert ends, conclude.
-Shuffle ìclaimedî landmarks together, randomly adding one more.
+Shuffle ‚Äúclaimed‚Äù landmarks together, randomly adding one more.
 Draw: this one held the way home.
 Anyone there describes their return; others sum up their ensuing lives in this strange land.
 ```
 ## Author Comments (if any)